Basic Information

 Timeline

 The house is a typical lowcountry rice plantation dwelling.
-Hopsewee is a preservation rather than restoration and has never been allowed to fall into decay.
-Only four families have owned it and it is very much the same as when first built.
+Hopsewee is a preservation rather than restoration and it is very much the same as when first built (2).

 Land